Letterer: Computer lettering

 The evolution of desktop publishing powered by computers, especially those made by Apple, began in the 1980s, and started having a gradual impact on comics lettering soon after.
 One of the first users of computer-generated lettering was writer/artist John Byrne, who made fonts from existing lettering.
 (Incidentally, Byrne made use of existing lettering by other artists, such as Dave Gibbons, without their permission.
 Now Byrne uses a computer font based on the handwriting of letterer Jack Morelli – with Morelli's permission.)
 Other early users of computer lettering were David Cody Weiss and Roxanne Starr, who experimented in computer lettering with Bob Burden's Flaming Carrot Comics.

 Computer lettering really started making an impact with the availability of the first commercial comic book font, "Whizbang" (created by Studio Daedalus) around 1990.

-In the early 1990s letterer Richard Starkings and his partner John Roshell (formerly Gaushell) began creating comic book fonts and started Comicraft, which has since become the major source of comics fonts (though they have competition from others, such as Blambot).
+In the early 1990s letterer Richard Starkings and his partner John Roshell (formerly Gaushell) began digitally creating comic book fonts for use on computers, and started Comicraft, which has since become the major source of comics fonts (though they have competition from others, such as Blambot).

-In deference to tradition, at first computer lettering was printed out and pasted onto the original artwork, but after a few years, as comics coloring also moved to desktop publishing, digital lettering files began to be used in a more effective way by combining them directly with digital art files, eliminating the physical paste-up stage altogether.
+In deference to tradition, at first computer lettering was printed out and pasted onto the original artwork, but after a few years, as comics coloring also moved to desktop publishing, digital lettering files began to be used more effectively by combining them directly with digital art files, eliminating the physical paste-up stage altogether.
 Wildstorm Comics was ahead of the curve, Marvel came around a few years later, and DC held to traditional production methods the longest, but now nearly all lettering is digitally applied.

 In the early years of the 21st Century, the mainstream American comics companies moved almost exclusively to in-house computer lettering, effectively ending the era of the freelance letterer.
 Chris Eliopoulos designed the fonts for Marvel's in-house lettering unit, and Ken Lopez did the same at DC.
 Since then the trend has swung the other way, with most comics publishers once again using freelance letterers rather than in-house staff.
 Nearly all use computer and digital comic book fonts.